leanprover/logic_and_proof_lean3/propositional_logic_in_lean.rst

 Finally, there is the rule for proof by contradiction, which we will discuss in greater detail in :numref:`Chapter %s <classical_reasoning>`.
 It is included for completeness here.

 The rule is called ``by_contradiction``.
 It has one argument, which is a proof of ``false`` from ``¬ A``.
 To use the rule, you have to ask Lean to allow classical reasoning, by writing ``open classical``.
 You can do this at the beginning of the file, or any time before using it.
-It you say ``open classical`` in a section, it will remain in scope for that section.
+If you say ``open classical`` in a section, it will remain in scope for that section.

 .. code-block:: lean